 In addition, Dr. Laurie Dopkins coordinates the online component of the MPA Program.
 She teaches in the MPA and MURP Programs.

 ADMINISTRATIVE SUPPORT STAFF

 The Program’s administrative support staff are responsible for many aspects of the day-to-day operations of the graduate programs.
-Louis DaRos oversees issues on admissions and recruitment.
-Kathie Simmons oversees issues on graduate student services for currently enrolled students.
-They are available during regular business hours and can be consulted on various administrative issues related to your graduate studies.
+Louis DaRos oversees issues on admissions, recruitment and graduate student services for currently enrolled students.
+He is available during regular business hours and can be consulted on various administrative issues related to your graduate studies.

 Forms and Applications